MindsApplied/Minds_AI_EEG_Filter/README.md

 tailoring_lambda = 1e-25
 filtered_data = mai.mindsai_python_filter(data, tailoring_lambda)
 ```
 It's that easy!
 An intialization key is no longer required.
-[Contact MindsApplied](https://www.minds-applied.com/contact) for commercial usage.
 It expects `data` to be a 2-D continuous array of **channels x time** and relies on one hyperparameter.
 It should be applied to the data as a whole, prior to other filters or indiviudal electrode analysis.
 It can be applied to large trials or looped for real-time usage.

 ### 1.2 Tightening Lambda